I am altering my course to starboard

 Cigarettes.
 Most skippers forbid smoking anywhere on board.
 Some skippers allow smoking in one location, usually aft of the wheel or tiller.
 Serious addicts may be tempted to light up in the seclusion of their bunk, when they are off watch.
 They fall asleep and the lighted cigarette ignites their bedding and starts a fire.

-Electrical.
 Even low voltage wiring can become overloaded and catch fire.
 Such a fire might start behind panelling or headlining and be difficult to locate and extinguish.
 The wiring to the anchor windlass battery is long and should be very substantial.
 The windlass uses a very high current and its wires and switches can become hot.

 Gas.
 On most boats cooking is powered by bottled gas, which is heavier than air and, when it escapes, sinks to the bottom of any compartment.
 A stray spark or flame will ignite the gas and cause an explosion.